AlexandruOlteanu/CompetitiveProgramming/README.md

     6. Day 6 -> 06/01/2024 -> 991 rating

-    Participated in contest https://codeforces.com/contest/1919 and performed around 1750 rating (Good start but need to be better) -> 150 min) I solved first 3 problems
+    Participated in contest https://codeforces.com/contest/1919 and performed around 1750 rating (2439 place) (Good start but need to be better) -> 150 min) I solved first 3 problems

     Total time spent today : 150 min

-    7. Day 7 -> 07/01/2024
+    7. Day 7 -> 07/01/2024 -> 991 rating
+    Virually participated in https://codeforces.com/contest/1547 (Div3) and took place 428 (unoficially) (Good performance I think, I also solved a problem with sparse table and segment tree) I solved 6/7.
+The last problem I made a preety good algorithm for it but apparently something is wrong.
+I will learn
+Strongly Connected Components theory and create myself a template to use from now and I will try to solve it again after - 120 minutes

+    Total time spent today: 120 min

 Total time spent in 2024 -> 951 minutes